DennisxB/300Days__MachineLearningDeepLearning/README.md

 **Real-world Data Representation Using Tensors**:

-On my Journey to Machine Learnin and Deep Learning, Today I have learned about Real-world Data Representation with Pytorch which entails Working with Images, Adding Color Channels, Changing Layouts, Normalizing Data.
+On my Journey to Machine Learning and Deep Learning, Today I have learned about Real-world Data Representation with Pytorch which entails Working with Images, Adding Color Channels, Changing Layouts, Normalizing Data.
 I have also learned how to load and Preprocess Volumentric Data, Representing Tabular Data, Preprocessing and Performing Feature Engineering like Ordinal Encoding and One-Hot Encoding on Categorical Variables with Pytorch from the Book **Deep Learning with Pytorch**.Below is a snapshot of the Implementation of  Working with Images, Changing Layouts, Normalizing Data and also Feature Engineering on the Wine Dataset.
 I hope you find some time to go through the materials mentioned.

 - Book:
   - [**Deep Learning with Pytorch**](https://www.manning.com/books/deep-learning-with-pytorch)